 Below, you’ll find three perspectives to consider when deciding to save or pay off debt.

-Set aside funds for unexpected expenses
+1. Set aside funds for unexpected expenses

-Develop good savings habits early
+2. Develop good savings habits early

-Harness the power of compounding interest
+3. Harness the power of compound interest

-If you wait too long to start saving, it can be very difficult to make up the difference later on because of the power of compounding interest.
+If you wait too long to start saving, it can be very difficult to make up the difference later on.
+The reason: compound interest.

-Forbes illustrates the power of starting to save early by depicting four savings scenarios during a 40 year stretch.In each case, $1,000 is invested at the start of each month in a diversified portfolio.
+Forbes illustrates the power of starting early by depicting four savings scenarios over a 40-year period.In each case, $1,000 is invested at the start of each month in a diversified investment portfolio.